CyrusKashef/BK_Randomizer/README.txt

 ##### Bubblegloop Swamp
 * Shuffle Croctus Order: Croctus spawn order is shuffled.
 * Mr. Vile Bigger, Badder Crocodile: Makes Mr. Vile appear larger.
 He still moves at the same speed and eats at the same distance, but it's harder to see where the Yumblies and Grumblies spawn.
 * Tiptup Choir: The turtles are scattered across the room, with their heads barely appearing above the floor.
+One may be off-screen; this is intentional.

 ##### Freezeezy Peak
 * Boggy Races Moved Flags: Flag poles for the Boggy race are either tighter left, tighter right, lowered to the floor to make harder to see, or rotated.